Egyptian pound steady at forex sale, weaker on black market

-CAIRO, Feb 23 (Reuters) - The Egyptian pound held steady against the dollar at an official foreign currency auction on Tuesday but weakened on the black market, with traders limiting transactions to regular clients after the central bank began a crackdown on unofficial trading.
+CAIRO, Feb 16 (Reuters) - The Egyptian pound held steady against the dollar at an official foreign currency auction on Tuesday but weakened on the black market, after reports that the central bank raised a cap on foreign currency deposits at banks to support exports.

 Egypt, which depends heavily on imports, is facing a foreign currency crisis and is under increasing pressure to devalue the pound, but the bank surprised markets when it strengthened the pound by 20 piasters in November and held it steady ever since.